flipperdevices/flipperzero-firmware/ReadMe.md

 The app is now released as a FAP for use with official firmware.
 Alternative firmwares manage their own releases and may come with the app preinstalled.

-From a local clone of this repo, you can also build the app yourself using the command: `./fbt fap_ESP32_WiFi_Marauder`
+From a local clone of this repo, you can also build the app yourself using ufbt.

-This will build using the included API, so make sure it matches your firmware!

 ## Support